mehdimahmoud/azure-storage-arm-bicep-demo/README.md

 > **Why use a parameter file?**
 > Parameter files let you keep your template code reusable and clean.
 Instead of hardcoding values (like the storage account name) in your main template, you provide them separately for each environment (dev, prod, etc.).
 This makes it easy to deploy the same template with different settings.

-- Make a copy of the example parameter file below and save it as `dev.parameters.json` (or `prod.parameters.json` for production) in the `templates` folder, alongside your main template file.
+- Copy the provided template file `dev.parameters.json.default` in the `templates` folder and rename it to `dev.parameters.json` (or `prod.parameters.json` for production).
+Then customize the file for your environment.

 ```json
 {